music-soul1-1/nure-timetable/README.md

 ## Plans
 - automate schedule date picker (so that the app shows schedule for current semester automatically)
-- change app icons for every platform (currently Windows, Android and Web)
+- change app icons for Linux
 - refactor and optimize code
 - update some dependencies